programmfabrik/easydb-documentation/content/sysadmin/konfiguration/recipes/email.en.md

 | d | Date + Time |
 | D | Date |

-When the e-mail is built, the placeholder is replaced by the value of the variable in the desired format.
+When the email is built, the placeholder is replaced by the value of the variable in the desired format.
 The values ​​and the date and time formats are localized.
-This means, The user will receive an e-mail in his / her language.
+This means, The user will receive an email in his / her language.

 Variables of type "s" can also contain placeholders.
 The server allows nested placeholders as long as they do not repeat.